Critical Care Nurse

 Nurse with some experience in healthcare and working with patients in critical situations.
 Involved in roles where I helped care for patients and worked with others in the medical field.
 Have worked with very sick patients and used various medical techniques.
 Focused on keeping patients safe and learning more about nursing practices

-Conversely, a bad resume summary might be too generic, lacking focus on the specifics of the job description.
-It will also fail to provide any useful insights on what makes you a unique candidate.
+Alternatively, a poor resume summary would include bland, generic information that does little to prove your suitability for the role, while failing to provide any useful insights on you as a person or as a candidate.
 The visual above includes some examples of what not to do with your critical care nurse resume summary

 Your resume work experience section is the chance to show your relevant previous jobs and career achievements as a critical care nurse.
-For each entry, list the job title, the name of the employer, its location and the dates you worked there.
-Add each job in reverse-chronological order, starting with your current or most recent role.
+Include any relevant jobs you've held in reverse-chronological order.
+Start with your current or most recent roles and work back through previous roles.
+For each job, list your title, the name of the company, its location and the dates you worked there.

 Also include some bullet points for each job mentioned, showcasing your achievements so the employer can see the impact you made on the company.
 Pay attention to the job description and make sure each point is relevant to critical care nurse roles.